RussianCow/stag/Readme.md

     )
 ```

-This way, we don't have to write weird workarounds using string checks and other approximations--we can test the output directly!
-You can see how testing complex functions can be so much easier than testing complex Jinja/Django templates.
+This way, we don't have to use string checks and other approximations to test our templates--we can test the output directly!
+You can see how testing complex functions with Stag can be so much easier than testing complex Jinja/Django templates.

 Composition